harryleesan/kubernetes-workshop/README.md

 # Lab 1: Getting to know the environment [5 minutes]

-Since everyone will be working in the same Kubernetes cluster, it is important that everyone works in their own namespace.
-This isolation prevents interference from others.
+Since everyone will be working in the same Kubernetes cluster, it is important that everyone works in their own namespace without interfering others.

-## Creating your own namespace.
+## Accessing the Kubernetes cluster
-This should be created for you by the organiser prior to this workshop.
+Your **namespace** should have been created for you by the organiser prior the workshop.

 ## 1.1 Accessing the cluster
 The interaction with the cluster is done through `kubectl`.
-This is the Kubernetes client installed on your local machine that makes API calls to the Kubernetes cluster.
+This is the Kubernetes client installed on your local machine that interacts with the Kubernetes cluster.

-1. Execute the provided script to enroll as a **service account**.
+1. A _bash_ script is sent to you at the beginning of the workshop.
+Execute the provided script to enroll as a **service account**.

     ```bash
     chmod +x username-enroll.sh